linasmnew/react-graceful-image/README.md

 An image component for gracefully dealing with image errors, by providing a placeholder and retries on failure.

-- Useful in situations where your application might be used in poor signal areas, such as when travelling on a tube, bus or in a car
+- Useful in situations where your application might be used in moments of poor signal such as when travelling on a train, bus or in a car

 ## Installation